The Ambiguously Gay Duo: Other appearances

+Film adaptation

+The original idea for a live-action movie first came up in 2000 when someone pitched the idea to Smigel, he initially balked.
+"But then I thought, 'What about a live-action one with Alec Baldwin and Jimmy Fallon?'"
+Smigel recalled.
+Lorne Michaels loved the idea, but ownership disputes between Universal, who still held rights from the Dana Carvey Show days, and Paramount, who produced SNL films, kept the project from being made.
+The idea was shelved until years later, when Carell told his Bruce Almighty co-star, Jim Carrey about it.
+In 2005, Universal commissioned a script and Smigel brought Colbert over to write it, once finished they pitched it to Carrey, but it never made it into production.
+Some of the jokes were included in the 2011 live-action episode.
+Smigel recalled that one of Colbert's ideas for the script was an opening sequence that featured a naked muscular male chest, with the credits appearing on it formed by water and soap.

 Reception

 Matt Goldberg of Collider said that the series was a "one-note joke" but that it worked well as a "great parody of superhero cartoon shows."

-Adam Polaski of The Good Men Project praised the animation and the live-action sketch in 2011 as a satire that spoofs "the inherently homoerotic nature of superheroes...[and the] stereotype that gay men are obsessed with sex."
+Adam Polaski of The Good Men Project praised the animation and the live-action sketch in 2011 as a satire that spoofs "the inherently homoerotic nature of superheroes... [and the] stereotype that gay men are obsessed with sex."

-Francis Rizzo III of DVD Talk, while calling the cartoons "silly" and "formulaic", praised the voice work from Colbert and Carrell, along with how the series served as a "visual parody of old cartoons," especially the homoerotic theories about Batman and Robin.
+Francis Rizzo III of DVD Talk, while calling the cartoons "silly" and "formulaic", praised the voice work from Colbert and Carell, along with how the series served as a "visual parody of old cartoons", especially the homoerotic theories about Batman and Robin.

-TV Line writers said in 2018 that if the crime fighters had reappeared that year, viewers might have found out if the two protagonists had changed, if they'd be "out and proud, rebranded as the Unambiguously Gay Duo," and if they'd fight to mend "the social divisions in our country."
+TVLine writers said in 2018 that if the crime fighters had reappeared that year, viewers might have found out whether the two protagonists had changed, whether they'd be "out and proud, rebranded as the Unambiguously Gay Duo", and whether they'd fight to mend "the social divisions in our country."